kiba/Writings/fac/chp23_contact.md

 They also became really famous in two worlds.

-Plus the Ozpin conspiracy group is exposed.
+Plus by now, the Ozpin conspiracy group is exposed.
 Oops.

 **Year 3, Day 300**